chainer/chainer/docs/source/examples/sentiment.rst

 Operation B for computing the hidden state vector of the parent node from the hidden state vectors of the two child nodes.

 For each sample, we assign index to each node in returning order.
-If you traverse the node in return order, you will find that operation A is performed on the leaf node and operation B is performed at the other nodes.
+If we traverse the node in return order, we will find that operation A is performed on the leaf node and operation B is performed at the other nodes.

 This operation can also be regarded as using a stack to scan a tree structure.
-A stack is a last-in, x first-out data structure that allows you to do two things: a push operation to add data and a pop operation to get the last pushed data.
+A stack is a last-in, x first-out data structure that allows we to do two things: a push operation to add data and a pop operation to get the last pushed data.
 For operation A, push the calculation result to the stack.
 For operation B, pop two data and push the new calculation result.